cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     The remote names given go to the files should match the names in the command line of the task.

-In Python you may find it more conventient to declare a task as a dictionary.
+In Python you may find it more convenient to declare a task as a dictionary.

 === "Python"
     ```python